arghavan-kpm/MazeSolver/README.md

 # MazeSolver
-A dynamic-size maze is solved with different algorithms in few seconds
+A dynamic-size maze is solved with different algorithms in few seconds.
+Maze implemented using pygame.